jetyfr/hadoop-hbase-sandbox/README.md

 # Hadoop Cluster

-sandbox project deploying a hadoop cluster with docker (fully distributed mode with zookeeper and hbase)
+Sandbox project deploying a hadoop cluster with docker (fully distributed mode with zookeeper and hbase)

 ## Prerequisites